pgmorales76/codecademy/computer_science/loops/carlys_clippers/README.md

 My job is to go through the lists, of data, that have been collected, in the past, couple of weeks.

-I will be calculating some important metrics that Carly can use, to plan out, the operation, of the business, for the rest, of the month.
+I will be calculating some important metrics, Carly can use, to plan out, the operation, of the business, for the rest, of the month.

 I have been provided with three lists: